jkeohan/jkeohan.github.io/D3/demo/ga_project_notes.md

 Landing Page

-The first circle to appear will be NY.
-It will enter as a meteor strike and then increase it's radius with a line being drawn out to it's city name.
+The first circle to appear will be NY aIt will enter as a meteor strike and then increase it's radius with a line being drawn out to it's city name.
 Then the rest of the circles will enter as either:
   - meteors with short delays between enter
   -lines originating from NY to other city location with circle being drawn once the line reaches destination.